-Product Optimization
+Product Optimisation

-Product optimization is a top-level (for the most part) approach to change.
+Product optimisation is a top-level (for the most part) approach to change.
 The majority of these changes can be made after the design has been completed, or even when the product is already in production.
 The focus here is on materials, manufacture and end of life.

 • Manufacture close to home makes controlling and improving your supply change easier.